What to Do When Your Grant Application Is Rejected

 - Did you reach out and network with the foundation before you applied?
 Cold calling in sales can be futile, and it's no different in grant seeking.
 The foundation you're interested in can't just be a faceless, anonymous place.

-- Nor should you be a stranger to a foundation with whom you've applied for but failed to receive a grant.
+- Nor should you be a stranger to a foundation to whom you've applied for but failed to receive a grant.
 Find a way to get to know someone there, find a board member who knows someone at the foundation, or make a phone call to test their interest in your project.

 - If your nonprofit is new to the grants game, you will want to make sure that it is ready to go after grants.
 Do you have a good track record?
 Are you well known in your community?
 Are you fiscally capable?

 - Brand new nonprofits rarely receive grants, and a grant is not a solution to your financial problems.
 No foundation wants to help bail you out.
 They want to partner with organizations that are financially stable and sustainable.

 - Did you follow the directions for your application?
 Foundations typically do a fast cut of the many applications they receive.
 One mistake could knock your proposal out before it even reaches the desk of the deciding program officer.
 It's a lot like sending a resume to an employer.
 Most are dumped before reaching decision makers.

 - Did you apply using an online application?
 Those are particularly tricky.
 The key with online applications is to practice first before you hit the submit button.